Ever feel like something is biting you, but you can’t see anything there? Chances are no-see-ums have bitten you.

 You can also set up CO2 traps around areas where these pests congregate.
 No-see-ums are attracted to carbon dioxide.

-You can get these traps online.
-You can also make a homemade no see um trap using a plastic bottle, sugar, yeast, and warm water.
+You can buy these traps online.
+Alternatively, you can make a homemade no-see-um trap using a plastic bottle, sugar, yeast, and warm water.

 Cut the bottle in half.
 Next, mix the sugar and water in the bottle.

-Now add the yeast to start the CO2 reaction.
-Finally, after removing the cap, push (upside down) the top half of the bottle into the bottom half of the bottle.
+Now, add the yeast to start the CO2 reaction.
+Finally, after removing the cap, push (upside down) the top half of the bottle into the bottom half.

-The CO2 will then lure the no-see-ums into the bottle, but the narrow opening will prevent them from escaping.
+The CO2 will lure the no-see-ums into the bottle, but the narrow opening prevents them from escaping.
 They’ll drown in the water.

 9. Vinegar and Soap

 A bowl of vinegar and dish soap can help get rid of no-see-ums.
-Just add a few drops of dish soap to the bowl with the vinegar and swirl it around to combine the two.
+Add a few drops of dish soap to the bowl with the vinegar and swirl it around to combine the two.

 The vinegar smell will attract the critters, while the soapy water will coat them and disrupt their ability to fly, causing them to drown.